feldspath/slate/README.md

 ### Camera

-A `Camera` is a `SlateObject` so components can be assigned to it.
+A `Camera` is a `SlateObject`, so components can be assigned to it.
 Be sure to add a camera to the scene before running the renderer.

 ### Light